• Skip to primary navigation

 Rebecka: What is your favorite cuisine to cook?

 Ava: International cuisine, I learn a wide range of Cuisines from Asia to comfort food.
 Plus I love to bake delicious desserts.
-I’m making molasses applesauce donuts tomorrow from my food blogger pal Katie Morford who is the author of Rise and Shine Cookbook on Amazon and I taken some of her classes in Daily City California.
+I'm making molasses applesauce donuts tomorrow from my food blogger pal Katie Morford who is the author of Rise and Shine Cookbook on Amazon and I have taken some of her classes in Daily City California.

 Rebecka: What are a few of your most memorable cooking experiences?

-Ava: I got to meet Guy Fieri on the set of guys grocery games and he was such a sweet guy in real time.
-I got to try some of his spicy fried rice that he made for his mom and she wasn’t even hungry; he ended up gifting to a lucky fan.
+Ava: I got to meet Guy Fieri on the set of guys grocery games and he was such a sweet guy in real-time.
+I got to try some of the spicy fried rice that he made for his mom and she wasn't even hungry; he ended up gifting to a lucky fan.
 I also took my brother Billy (aka GMO) to meet Bo Jackson a former NFL and MLB player who makes Bos Burgers.
 My brother and I are sports fans for the NFL and NBA so we checked it out and he got a signed shirt and it was a great experience.

 Below is letter from Ava following World Food Championships 2018: